mikeatlas/Leaflet.Pixi/README.md

 # Dependencies

-Attempting to be compatible with either or both Leaflet 0.7 or 1.0-beta.
-TBD.
+Attempting to be compatible with Leaflet 1.0+.

+While Leaflet 0.7 supported SVG and Canvas for a long time, and works on mobile and many low-power mobile or older browsers, the decision to only attempt to integrate with Leaflet 1.0 is because [WebGL](http://caniuse.com/#feat=webgl) really won't be considered widespread for long time, and those wishing to do advanced WebGL rendering with this plugin are likely going to be targeting the latest Leaflet 1.0+ builds anyways.

 # Usage